-when he won the primary school entry at the National Busking Championships in Cooma in 2014.
+He first came under notice when he won the primary school entry at the National Busking Championships in Cooma in 2014.

-seen him perform with considerable success at festivals all over NSW including at Tamworth, Tumbarumba, Young, Batlow, Grenfell, Canowindra and Harden,
+Since then his talents have also seen him perform with considerable success at festivals all over NSW including at Tamworth, Tumbarumba, Young, Batlow, Grenfell, Canowindra and Harden, as well as at Floriade in Canberra.